-Farming is the backbone of our economy in Southeast Minnesota, and we all have a stake in making sure that our farmers have the resources they need to profitably produce food that can be sourced in local and regional markets.
+Farming is the backbone of our economy in Southeast Minnesota, and we all have a stake in making sure that our farmers have the resources they need to profitably produce food that can be sourced to regional, national, and international markets.
 The agriculture industry contributes $75 billion to the state’s economy annually.
 However, for the past five years, there have been record low levels of profitability for Minnesota farms with many farmers losing money on their crops and/or livestock.
 The difficult economic situation facing many farmers in our area has been exacerbated by decisions made on the federal level, such as trade policies.
 Our Minnesota legislature must work diligently to provide our farmers with the necessary resources to alleviate these hardships.

 Farmers are experiencing their lowest income levels since the 1980s.
 Adjusting for inflation, in 2018 the median Minnesota farm income fell to its lowest point in 23 years.
 In 2018, the median net income was $26,055—down 8% from the previous year—with farmers in the bottom 20% losing nearly $72,000.
 Minnesota farmers continued to struggle with low profits in 2019.
 Though up slightly from the previous year—the median net farm income was $36,211—gains were marginal at best.
 Last year in Minnesota, 28% of farms lost money, 46% did not earn enough to make debt payments, and 45% saw a decline in working capital.